ruth-cohen89/web_crawler/README.md

-<h1 align="center">Web_crawler</h1>
+# Web_crawler

 ## Overview

-The Web Crawler downloads all website pages into a local folder, ensuring each page is downloaded only once.
+The Web Crawler downloads all website pages from a given domain into a local folder, ensuring each page is downloaded only once.
 It uses Breadth-First Search (BFS) for systematic traversal, preventing deep exploration, avoiding duplicates, supporting parallel processing, and managing memory efficiently.
 By traversing pages level by level and maintaining a queue of URLs, BFS ensures comprehensive coverage, prevents infinite loops, and optimizes resource usage.

 This implementation introduces concurrency and a page limit for improved efficiency.